Ohio House Speaker Larry Householder and 4 others arrested in $60 million bribery case

 FirstEnergy Corp., whose former subsidiaries owned the plants, donated heavily to Householder's campaigns and his backers in the Ohio House.
 The utility's political action committee contributed $25,000 to Householder's campaign in 2018, according to an analysis by Common Cause Ohio, a government watchdog.

+Householder flew to President Donald Trump's inauguration on the company's plane in 2016.

+FirstEnergy Solutions, the subsidiary which has since changed its name to Energy Harbor and now operates the nuclear plants as an independent company, spent millions on lobbying and campaign contributions while trying to persuade federal and state officials to give the nuclear plants a lifeline.

-Hours ahead of the news conference, FBI agents were at Householder's farm in Glenford in rural Perry County.
+FBI agents were at Householder's farm in Glenford on Tuesday morning in rural Perry County.
 FBI spokesman Todd Lindgren said only that they were carrying out "law enforcement activity."
 The Perry County Sheriff's Office confirmed that it was assisting.

+The defendants appeared in court and were not required to enter a plea.
+The judge ordered Householder released on his own recognizance and directed him not to obtain a passport, to restrict his travel to the southern half of Ohio and not to contact any other defendants.
+The judge also ordered him to remove any guns from his home.

+Similar restrictions were imposed on Longstreth.
+The next hearing was tentatively set for Aug.
+6.

 Borges has increasingly been on the outs with the Ohio Republican Party establishment since it was taken over by devotees of President Donald Trump.
 He was recently censured by the party's central committee, including for helping launch a PAC in June to turn out GOP voters for Democratic presidential candidate Joe Biden.
 The PAC is backed by a group of prominent Republican operatives that include a former White House communications director, Anthony Scaramucci.